Carver’s SLT mining site at Rickets Pond Business Park strips away drinking water protection

 Report also states SLT is violating the Conservation Commission permit.
 Read the report here:

-New aerial images show Rickets Pond is drying up.
+Drone photos show Rickets Pond is drying up.
 In over 40 years, this has never happened according to local residents.

 For years, the mining operation has been polluting Ricketts Pond sand.
 This violates wetlands and water laws.